un-loop/bootcamp-final/README.md

 * Call the function you wrote in isPalindrome.js
 * Display the text "is a palidrome" next to the input box whenever the current value of the text box is a palindrome, but when the value is not a palindrome, do not add additional text.

+## Problem 4
+### Submit new palindromes to list
+Hook up the input created in Problem 3 to be able to submit to the list of palindromes.
+* Add a button to the right of the input (can be after the "is a palindrome" text.
+The button should be disabled when not a palindrome
+* extend the API in /server.js to allow for new palidrmoes to be added
+* Use axios to submit the new palindrome to the API
+* refresh the palidrome list after the palindrome is added

+## Problem 5
+### Add a created date to palindromes
+Start tracking the date that palindromes are added.
+* Display this date alongside the palindrome in the list
+* If there is no date (like, say, for the pre-populated data), display nothing